-In Mbita area, Health and Demographic Surveillance System (HDSS) has collected data on population, births and death rates, and incidences of diseases.
-Mosquito surveillance System (MSS) has collected and analyzed data on malaria mosquitos in the area.
-We began a new project through JICA Partnership Program focusing on school health in Mbita area that has been ongoing since 2009.
+In Mbita and Kwale areas, Health and Demographic Surveillance System (HDSS) has collected data on population, birth and death rates, and incidences of diseases over time.
+Mosquito Surveillance System (MSS) collects and analyzes data on malaria mosquitos in Mbita.
+In 2012, we began a new project through the JICA Partnership Program focusing on school health in Mbita which has been ongoing since 2009.